privacyguides/privacyguides.org/docs/vpn.en.md

 1. Last checked: 2022-09-16

-??? check "Independently Audited"
+??? success "Independently Audited"

     As of January 2020, Proton VPN has undergone an independent audit by SEC Consult.
 SEC Consult found some medium and low risk vulnerabilities in Proton VPN's Windows, Android, and iOS applications, all of which were "properly fixed" by Proton VPN before the reports were published.
 None of the issues identified would have provided an attacker remote access to your device or traffic.
 You can view individual reports for each platform at [protonvpn.com](https://protonvpn.com/blog/open-source/).
 In April 2022 Proton VPN underwent [another audit](https://protonvpn.com/blog/no-logs-audit/) and the report was [produced by Securitum](https://protonvpn.com/blog/wp-content/uploads/2022/04/securitum-protonvpn-nologs-20220330.pdf).
 A [letter of attestation](https://proton.me/blog/security-audit-all-proton-apps) was provided for Proton VPN's apps on 9th November 2021 by [Securitum](https://research.securitum.com).

-??? check "Open-Source Clients"
+??? success "Open-Source Clients"

     Proton VPN provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/ProtonVPN).

-??? check "Accepts Cash"
+??? success "Accepts Cash"

     Proton VPN, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, and **cash/local currency** as anonymous forms of payment.

-??? check "WireGuard Support"
+??? success "WireGuard Support"

     Proton VPN mostly supports the WireGuard® protocol.
 [WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.